linuxforphp/flare-smart-contracts/docs/codingConventions/mathStd.md

-# Safe Math Standards Proposal
+# Math coding conventions
-Due to Solidity's type system (or lack thereof, as it were), I propose that standards be set for how the project deals with safe arithmetic operations to prevent incorrect or unexpected results from leaking into monied transactions.
+Due to Solidity's type system (or lack thereof, as it were), we should align how to handle math operations and parameters to prevent incorrect or unexpected results from leaking into monied transactions.
 This is particularly important for Solidity code compiled prior to revision v0.8.0, as native arithmetic operators prior to that revision silently overflow/underflow.

 These recommendations (in no particular order) were made based upon the very good series of articles located at [Math In Solidity](https://medium.com/coinmonks/math-in-solidity-part-1-numbers-384c8377f26d).

 ## Use Native Types Where Possible
 Use `uint256` or `int256` data types and avoid the use of smaller uint types when masking is not directly required.
 All `uintx` and `intx` types are compiled to native 256 byte values by the EVM, and the most significant bits are masked, which needlessly takes additional operations and gas.
-Usage of smaller 'uint' types is relevant when trying to "squeeze" data inside structures.
-Example below will squeeze two numbers in one storage slot:
-> struct Squeeze {
->    int248 num1;
->    int8   num2;
-> }

 Example:<br>
 ```js